Global Brands Group: Background

-For financial year 2020 the company posted a loss of US$584 million vs a loss of US$388 million in 2019, widening by almost US$200 million.
-In a mind boggling move, the board has allowed CEO Richard Nixon Darling's remuneration to increase more than 12 fold during this period, from US$516,000 in 2019 to US$6,592,000 in 2020.
+In 2020 the company posted a loss of US$584 million, up nearly US$200 million from US$388 million in 2019.
+The board has allowed CEO Richard Nixon Darling's remuneration to increase more than 12-fold during this period, from US$516,000 in 2019 to US$6,592,000 in 2020.

-On 17 June 2021, the sale of Spyder to a Korean investor netting US$19.5 million was completed but at the same time the company issued a warning to investors over its ability to continue to trade as a going concern.
+On June 17 2021, the sale of Spyder to a Korean investor netting US$19.5 million was completed but at the same time the company issued a warning to investors over its ability to continue to trade.

-On 21 July 2021, trading of the shares on the Hong Kong stock exchange after it was unable to submit its year-end results.
-Its shares were at HKD 0.189 at the time suspension, making for a market capitalization of HKD 194.4 million, or about $25 million.
+On July 21 2021, trading on the Hong Kong stock exchange was halted after the company was unable to submit its year-end results.
+Its shares were at HKD 0.189 at the time of suspension, equating to a market capitalization of HKD 194.4 million, or about $25 million.

-On 29 July 2021, GBG USA commences voluntary Chapter 11 proceedings and is putting its apparel and footwear brands up for sale with help from a $16 million bankruptcy loan.
-It owes Kenneth Cole some $6 million in unsecured trade debt, roughly $3.6 million to ABG, $2 million to Sequential Brands and $860,000 Marquee Brands.
-The company has a $17.3 million stalking horse bid for its Aquatalia brand and is also looking to sell "a substantial portion of its remaining assets" in bankruptcy, including Ely & Walker, Airband, MagnaReady, Yarrow, B New York and Juniper unltd.
+On July 29 2021, GBG USA initiated voluntary Chapter 11 proceedings and put its apparel and footwear brands up for sale with help from a $16 million bankruptcy loan.
+It owed $6 million to Kenneth Cole in unsecured trade debt, roughly $3.6 million to ABG, $2 million to Sequential Brands, and $860,000 to Marquee Brands.
+The company has a $17.3 million stalking horse bid for its Aquatalia brand and is also looking to sell "a substantial portion of its remaining assets" in bankruptcy, including Ely & Walker, Airband, MagnaReady, Yarrow, B New York, and Juniper unltd.
 The bankruptcy comes after the company sold off assets and inventory related to the Frye and Spyder brands.
 The brands' owner, Authentic Brands, recently reassigned those licenses to new operating partners.